 Planning Center Check-Ins is priced by the number of unique check-ins on your busiest day of the week, usually Sunday.
 You can occasionally exceed your limit for spikes like Christmas or Easter.
 All packages include unlimited stations, events, and administrators.

-There are no contracts or setup fees, and each application can be used for 30 days without charge.
+There are no contracts or setup fees, and each product can be used for 30 days without charge.
 After 30 days, you'll receive your first charge based on the pricing you choose.

-Check out Planning Center Pricing for a general overview of all the applications.
+Check out Planning Center Pricing for a general overview of all the products.
+From there, you can subscribe to the product.
+If you're already subscribed, change your current pricing plan on the Subscriptions Page.

 We never prevent people from checking in, even if it exceeds your subscription.
 Instead we'll email your Organization Administrator recommending you upgrade.